-The Sub-Fund may invest and have direct access to certain eligible China A shares via Stock Connects).
+The Sub-Fund may invest and have direct access to certain eligible China A shares via the Stock Connect.

 The Shanghai-Hong Kong Stock Connect is a securities trading and clearing links programme developed by HKEx, SSE and ChinaClear.
 The Shenzhen-Hong Kong Stock Connect is a securities trading and clearing links program developed by HKEx, SZSE and ChinaClear.